mande-labs/testnet-1/README.md

 * flush_throttle_timeout = "50ms"
 * mempool.size = 10000
 * create_empty_blocks = false
-* indexer = “null” [If you are not running explorers using same rpc]
+* indexer = "null" [If you are not running explorers using same rpc]